repulsivityy/vt_dorks/README.md

 entity:file p:10+
 ```

-Searching for files with at least 10 detections that have been detected as ransomware
+Searching for files with at least 10 detections that have been detected as a malware (in this case, ransomware) <br>
 _modifier engines is use for malware family names, malware types (eg, info-stealers, trojans, etc), or malware categories_
 ```
 entity:file p:10+ engines:ransom
 ```

-Searching for any filenames starting the string mimi\
+Searching for any filenames starting the string _mimi_ <br>
 _(the "entity:file" modifer is not required as the modifier "name" implies searching through the File corpus, but is included for clarity and consistency sake)_

 ```